awsdocs/amazon-rds-user-guide/doc_source/mysql_rds_stop_replication.md

 # mysql\.rds\_stop\_replication<a name="mysql_rds_stop_replication"></a>

-Terminates replication from a MySQL DB instance\.
+Stops replication from a MySQL DB instance\.

 ## Syntax<a name="mysql_rds_stop_replication-syntax"></a>